theantichris/Simple-Plugin-Framework/README.md

     $view = new View($viewFile, $viewData = null);
     $view->render();

-$viewFile should contain the full path and file name of the view file to render.
+The $viewFile property should contain the full path and name of the view file.

-$viewData is used to pass data to the view if needed.
-It is an associated array.
-To use the data in the view file use a variable with the name of the data's key in the array.
+The property $viewData is used to pass data to the view if needed.
+This property is an associated array.
+To use the data in the view file use a variable with the name of the array's key in the array.

 For example `$viewData['example']` will be `$example` in the view.